Yukisschu/anhuigui/content/pages/_index.md

 - Keen on reading and baking
 - An enthusiastic video gamer (Dota2)

 P.S.
-I am really into programming, and I believe that sharing knowledge can accelerate the development process.
+I am really into programming, and I believe that sharing knowledge would greatly accelerate the development process.
 Therefore, I am writing beginner-friendly tutorials with more details from a learner’s perspective.
 And I also try to openly share my code whenever possible.

 {{< gallery >}}